3v401/Others/AWS/Database/README.md

 ## AWS

+Set an EC2 instance in AWS.
+Set as image Ubuntu's most recent version, x86_64 architecture, free tier eligible instance type.
+To access the instance through ssh a key pair (login) is needed.
+For that, create your key pair and download it (Key pair type RSA and file format .pem).
+For network settings allow SSH traffic from `My IP`, HTTPS and HTTP traffic from the internet.
+Launch instance.

-1. After downloading the key pair, find it: `ls -la | grep pem`
+1. After downloading the key pair, find it in your Downloads folder: `ls -la | grep pem`
 2. Grab the name and move it to: `mv CRU-Database-Nodejs.pem ~/.ssh`
 3. Move to: `cd ~/.ssh`
 4. Activate permissions: `chmod 400 "CRU-Database-Nodejs.pem"`